ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 | `?<expr>`           | [filter selector](#filter-selector): selects particular children using a boolean expression                             |
 {: #tbl-overview title="Overview of JSONPath"}

-# JSONPath Examples
+## JSONPath Examples

-This section provides examples of JSONPath expressions.
+This section is informative.
+It provides examples of JSONPath expressions.

 The examples are based on the simple JSON value shown in
 {{fig-example-value}}, representing a bookstore (that also has a bicycle).